Are You Ready to Commit to a German Shepherd Dog

 Drive is usually used to describe energy levels but is actually a motivation for something.
 There is prey drive, food drive, rank drive, pack drive, herding drive, guard drive, play drive, defense drive, and others.
 All dogs have drives.
 Each dog will exhibit high and low drives depending on the personality makeup of the specific dog.
 A dog can have a high prey drive, low pack drive, medium rank drive, and high defense or guard drive.
 How the drives meld together is different for each dog.

 The energy level is a different consideration.
 The high-energy dog has abundant energy to invest in its drives, but s/he also puts that energy into all aspects of life.
 Dogs with high energy and prey drive are excellent Schutzhund prospects.
 The high prey drive dog is easy to train for an experienced handler because it will do almost anything for the prey object “its obsession,” usually a ball or tug.
-But, the same highly regarded Schutzhund prospect does not easily fit into the typical family as a companion.
-A medium energy dog can have a high prey drive and train easily for food rewards, but this dog will find it easier to live within a family situation.
+However, the same highly regarded Schutzhund prospect does not easily fit into the typical family as a companion.
+A medium-energy dog can have a high prey drive and train easily for food rewards, but this dog will find it easier to live within a family situation.
 Many lower energy dogs have high food drives, which also makes them easy to train in areas that are of interest to them, and they fit in well with less active families.

 High drive/energy dogs have a tremendous amount of energy and may be considered hyperactive.
 These dogs need runs, hikes, or bike rides twice daily.
 A game of fetch and mental stimulation here and there will also help.
 High drive/energy dogs do best in sport, agility, herding, and as working police dogs.
 Athletic people may also enjoy these dogs as exercise buddies.
 Please watch this video.